yuxiangtan/SimStr/README.md

 ## 3. Generate simulation data by the composition matrix.

 By using the composition matrix generated from step 2, you can automatically generate the simulation data.

+For this step, if the -u option of docker run lead to the incorrect username (uid or gid unrecognized), the program will fail.
+In this case just do not use the -u option same as step 1.

 #### For ART simulation: by using the ART matrix (benchmark_comp_ART_1x.csv as example) as input: